dgaydukov/cert-aws/sa/files/sa.md

 In software engineering, a directory is a map between names and values.
 It allows the lookup of named values, similar to a dictionary.
 DS - is a standard, AD - implementation of DS by microsoft.
 AD (Active Directory) - microsoft DS that additionally provides SSO/LDAP so user can have roles/authentication to access resources, it stores users/computers/printers in company's network and provides access/roles to users.
 AD provides centralize authorization and authentication to network resources, it also stores network resources and users information like computer/printers/users/users groups/organizational units/passwords information.
 LDAP (Lightweight Directory Access Protocol, port 389, don't confuse with RDP - 3389) is an application protocol for querying and modifying items in directory service providers like AD.
+LDAP works above SSL, not HTTPS.
 Objects in AD grouped into domains.
 Tree - collection of one or more domains.
 Forest - collection of trees that share common global catalog.
 Domain Controller - windows server that runs AD.
 AWS DS - managed service replicated across multiple AZ.
 There are 3 types of aws DS:
 * AWS Managed Microsoft AD - microsoft AD completely deployed in cloud and managed there.
 Trust Relationship - you can build it between aws microsoft AD and your on-premise microsoft AD, and store your users/passwords in your on-premise AD.